auth0-extensions/auth0-deploy-extensions/README.md

 ##### Clients Grants
-In the .json file you can specify client grants options, like this:
+In the .json file you can specify client grants options, the name of the file does not matter.
+Example:
 ```
 {
   "client_id": "client1",